-Maryland Medicaid Long Term Care Eligibility
+Maryland Medicaid Long Term Care Eligibility in 2023

 Maryland Long Term Care

 1. Residency and Citizenship – the applicant must be a Maryland resident and be a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.